abrahamderonde/HA-Strava-Training-Platform/TrainIQ_Wishlist.md

 ---

-## 7. Strava import cleanp
+## 7. General cleanup

 **Effort:** low
 **Status:** Pending

-Cleanup all buttons and settings on pages for strava imports.
-Maybe keep backend just in case.
+- Cleanup all strava buttons / strava references / strava settings (as no strava import exists anymore)
+- cleanup all repair / check buttons.
+Perhaps move them to a debug page, which can be accessed from settings.
+- Hide historical commute generator from side bar.
+This can be moved to debug page.
+This is only an initial repair for the database.
+-

 ---

-## 8. Hide historical Commute Generator from sidebar
+## 8. Merge NL challenge page with check GPX page.

-**Effort:** Low
+**Effort:** Medium
-**Status:** Pending
+**Status:** open.

-Hide from side bar, only access page from setting page (add button?), as this is not in the daily workflow
+- always have a field to drop the GPX.
+- Use the filters per year / all, to go back to normal views.

 ---